The professor who assigns value to nature — then persuades world leaders to save it

 “Gretchen has really been the forerunner in clarifying the natural capital movement,” said Carl Folke, director of the Beijer Institute of Ecological Economics at the Royal Swedish Academy of Sciences.
 He said one major catalyst came in late 1997, when Daily edited the book “Nature’s Services: Societal Dependence on Natural Ecosystems” — recently referred to as “one of the most influential books published on the environment in the past 30 years.”

-“It brought these different case studies and insights that had emerged together,” said Folke.
+“It brought these different case studies and insights that had emerged together,” Folke said.

 [Sign up for the latest news about climate change, energy and the environment, delivered every Thursday]